yasserhu1972/Visual-Studio-Multi-Tier-Service-Bus-Queue/README.md

 ### To use this demo you need to do the following:

-1- Create Azure ServiceBus Namespace.
+1. A numbered list 1- Create Azure ServiceBus Namespace.
 2- After the ServiceBus Namespace is created navigate to it.
 3- From the left pane, under Settings, select Share Access Policies 4- Then select RootManageSharedAccessKey.